solidnerd/docker-bookstack/README.md

  solidnerd/bookstack:0.13.1
 ```

 After the steps you can visit [http://localhost:8080](http://localhost:8080) .
-You can login with username 'bookstack' and password 'secret'.
+You can login with username 'admin@admin.com' and password 'password'.

 ## Inspiration